sbuschjaeger/SubmodularStreamingMaximization/Readme.md

 In the `experiments` folder you can find code which runs experiments on various dataset via the Python interface.
 You will probably need to download the data first which can be done using the `init.{sh,py}` scripts provided in each folder.
 Some notes on this:

-- The `creditfraud` is hosted on kaggle, which requires the kaggle-api to be installed and configured with an API key.
+- `creditfraud` is hosted on kaggle, which requires the kaggle-api to be installed and configured with an API key.
 It might be easier to manually download this data-set from kaggle
-- The `fact-highlevel` data is hosted by the FACT project page.
+- `fact-highlevel` is hosted by the FACT project page.
 To process these files some additional packages are required which should be installed via the conda environment.
-If not, please have a look at the `environment.yml` and install the necessary packages manually.
-Also note, that the files are rather large (> 2GB) so beware to have enough space
+If not, please make sure to have `pyfact` installed and working.
+Also note, that these files are rather large (> 2GB) so the download may take some time.
-- The `fact-lowlevel` requires even more additional tools and packages.
-Please contact me sebastian.buschjaeger@tu-dortmund.de if you are interested in these files.
+- `fact-lowlevel` requires even more additional tools and packages.
+Please contact sebastian.buschjaeger@tu-dortmund.de if you are interested in these files.

-Once the data is downloaded, you should be able to execute the `run.py` file which starts all experiments.
+Once the data is downloaded, you can start the experiments by executing `run.py` in the respective folder.
 This file starts _all_ experiments for a single data-set including all hyperparameter configurations.
-This may take some time (as in several hours) to finish.
-These files are currently configured to launch `15` threads via `joblib`, so make sure your hardware is strong enough or reduce the number of cores by setting `n_cores` at the end of the file.
+This may take some time (usually a few hours per data-set) to finish.
+The experiments are currently configured to launch `15` threads via `joblib`, so make sure your hardware is strong enough or reduce the number of cores by setting `n_cores` at the end of each file.
 After the experiments finished, you can browse the results by using the `explore_results` Jupyter Notebook.
-Note that, depending on actual experiments you ran you might want to change `datasets` in the second cell of this notebook accordingly.
+Note that, depending on actual experiments you ran you might want to change the list of `datasets` used for plotting in the second cell of this notebook accordingly.

-### Citing our Paper
+## Citing our Paper

     @misc{buschjäger2020fast,
           title={Very Fast Streaming Submodular Function Maximization},